Skip to main content

 Python

-Analyze the provided data and return your findings in this exact JSON format:
+Return your analysis in this exact JSON format:

 {